chp-legacy/chainpoint-node/README.md

 The simplest step at this point is to run `make up`.
-This will automatically pull down the appropriate Docker images (which may take a few minutes the first time, or on slower network systems) and start them. `docker-compose` will also try to ensure that these services keep running, even if they were to crash (which is unlikely).
+This will automatically pull down the appropriate Docker images (which may take a few minutes the first time, when there is an upgrade available, or on slower networks) and start them. `docker-compose` will also try to ensure that these services keep running, even if they were to crash (which is unlikely).

+If you log out of your SSH session it will have no effect on your Node as long as you start it as described above.

 ### Monitor Your Node

+There are two primary ways to monitor the health and operation of your Node.
+An authenticated web console, and via the command line.

+#### Node Web UI

+Once your Node is running, you can visit the URL `http://<YOUR-NODE-IP-ADDRESS>` in a browser.
+This UI is not public by default and you will be prompted to authenticate.
+The default password for your Node UI is the same as the `NODE_TNT_ADDRESS` that you set in your `.env` config file.

+The Node UI will provide you with information related to the current activity of your Node, as well as statistics provided by Core about the health of your Node as measured during the twice hourly audit process and information about the count of the active Nodes in the queue.
+The 'Activity' page data is updated every few seconds, and the Node health information on the 'About' page is updated twice hourly.
+Health data is considered private to the Node and is pushed to the Node as a cryptographically signed data packet.
+There is no public API that similar information can be retrieved from.

+If you prefer to set your own password for your Node UI there are instructions provided in the `.env.sample` file.

+#### Command Line

-You can run `make ps` to see the services that are running.
+In a terminal SSH session run `make ps` to see the `docker` services that are running.

-You can run `make logs` to tail the logfiles for all `docker-compose` managed services.
+Run `make logs` to continuously tail the logfiles for all `docker-compose` managed services.

 When you start your Node you'll see in the logs that your Node will attempt to register itself with one of our Chainpoint Core clusters and will be provided with a secret key.